 - Tomato Paste: This helps thicken the sauce and adds depth of flavor.

-- Red Wine: This is essential as it adds body and more flavor to the recipe than white wine.
+- Red Wine: Essential, as it adds body and more flavor to the recipe than white or no wine.

-- Cook the peppers: Heat the olive oil in the same pan, and cook the peppers and onions until soft, about 10 minutes.
-Add the garlic and cook for 2 minutes.
+Step 2: Heat the olive oil, then sauté the peppers and onions with salt until softened, about 10 minutes.
+Add the minced garlic during the last 2 minutes.

 Pro Tips

-Prep some ingredients ahead of time: Slice the peppers and onions, chop the garlic, and cut the sausage earlier, which will make cooking this dish that much faster.
+➢Prep some ingredients ahead of time: Slice the peppers and onions, mince the garlic, and cut the sausage earlier, which will make cooking this recipe that much faster at dinner time.

-Use a potato masher to gently mash the diced tomatoes: I like to do this whenever I use canned diced tomatoes, as they tend to be a little firm for my liking.
-Gently mashing them with a potato masher will help remove that “bite,” and they’ll soften and meld into the dish better.
+➢Use a potato masher to gently mash the diced tomatoes: Unless you're using petite diced tomatoes, gently mash them with a potato masher to help them soften and meld into the dish better.

-Refrigerator: Store in an airtight container in the refrigerator and consume it within 3 days.
+Refrigerator: Store in an airtight container and consume within 3-4 days.

-Reheat: Reheat in the oven, covered or uncovered, at 350F until warmed through.
+Reheat: Reheat in the oven, covered, at 350F until warmed through.
 You can also reheat in the microwave.
-If reheating from the freezer, allow the sausage and bell peppers to thaw in the refrigerator first.
+If reheating from the freezer, thaw the sausage and bell peppers in the refrigerator first.

 Hearty Italian Sausage and Bell Peppers